MMMaric/F1_gallery/README.md

 # f1-gallery

-Formula One Gallery with pictures.
+--> About : Formula One Gallery with pictures.

+--> Language used:

+    1. HTML
+    2. CSS
+    3. Bootstrap